Skip to main content

 Step 2

-1. Put the harness straps over your child’s shoulders
+1. Put the harness straps over your child’s shoulders.

-2. Do the buckle up
+2. Do the buckle up.

-3. Tighten the harness straps so that they are snug against your child’s body.
+3. Tighten the harness straps so they are snug against your child’s body.
 If you can pinch a fold in the harness strap at your child’s collar bone, it’s too loose.

-4. Secure the chest clip level with your child’s armpit
+4. Secure the chest clip level with your child’s armpits.

 Step 3